NCAS-CMS/cms-website/pages/cylc8.md

 ## Overview

 Cylc 8 replaces the Python 2 based Cylc 7 software.
-It is a complete rewrite in Python 3, and works quite differently from Cylc 7, so we encourage you to look at the documentation.
+It is a complete rewrite in Python 3 and contains many changes from Cylc 7, so we encourage you to look at the documentation.
 The user interface system is still being developed and does not yet have full functionality.

 Useful links: